offical-suhail-ks/pc-optimzier/README.md

-# PC SUPER OPTIMIZER v3.0
+# PC SUPER OPTIMIZER v4.0
 ### Windows Performance, Gaming & System Optimization Tool

+> Comprehensive system tuning for maximum FPS and minimal input lag — deep bloatware removal and background process refinement — advanced power management and thermal optimization — network stabilization for competitive gaming.

 ---

 ## What Is This?

-**PC Super Optimizer** is a free, open-source Windows optimization tool built in Python.
-It gives you a clean terminal menu to run powerful system tweaks — all in one place, no bloatware, no ads, no subscriptions.
+**PC Super Optimizer** is a free, open-source Windows optimization utility built entirely in Python.
+It provides a clean, colorful terminal interface with 8 powerful modules that cover every aspect of PC performance — from GPU scheduling and input lag reduction, to bloatware removal, thermal management, and competitive network tuning.

-It handles everything from cleaning junk files and optimizing RAM, to creating a custom "Unlimited Performance" power plan and tuning your PC for hardcore gaming.
+No bloatware.
+No ads.
+No internet connection required.
+No third-party dependencies.
+Every line of code is readable in `optimizer.py`.

 ---